py-lidbox/lidbox/examples/common-voice/README.md

 7. Generate TensorBoard data (`--debug-dataset`) and start the training using the extracted features:

         lidbox e2e train -vvv config.xvector.yaml --debug-dataset
+    Early stopping has been set to 5 epochs, which probably happens within about 10 first epochs.

 8. *TODO: predict test set, compute average detection cost and F1 score*